In Fine Taste

 • Cream together sugar, shortening and butter in a medium size mixing bowl.
 Add in evaporated milk, vanilla, and salt.
 Beat until fluffy, about 10-15 minutes.

-• Spread filling over cooled cake.
+• Spread cream filling over cooled cake.
 Refrigerate until filling sets.

 Chocolate Fudge Frosting

-• With electric mixer, blend in 2 ½ cups powdered sugar.
+• With electric mixer, blend in 2 ½ cups powdered sugar to chocolate mixture, adding about ½ cup at a time.
 Beat until frosting holds shape.
 Immediately frost over cream layer.
 Refrigerate until ready to serve.

 Nutrition